SCalwas/DoctorFill/README.md

 between the DoctorFill GitHub App and the Doctor Fill web application.
 This address receives the GitHub notification and passes it along to the web app.
-Using an intermediary eliminates having to expose your computer to the internet so that it can receive notifications directly.
+Using an intermediary eliminates having to expose your computer to the internet in order to receive notifications directly.
 * README.md - The file you are reading now.
-* .gitignore - Should be self-evident.
+* .gitignore - Self-evident.

 In addition, the following files are provided to dev contributors, but are not part of the repository.